platformsh/platformsh-docs/docs/src/create-apps/multi-app/routes.md

 You don't need to define a route for each app in the repository.
 If an app isn't specified, then it isn't accessible to the web.
-One good example of defining an app with no route is when you use Git submodules and want to enable You can achieve the same thing by defining the app as a [`worker`](../app-reference.md#workers).
+One good example of defining an app with no route is when you [use Git submodules](/create-apps/multi-app/project-structure.html#split-your-code-source-into-multiple-git-submodule-repositories) and want to [use Source operation to update your submodules](/development/submodules.html#update-submodules).

+You can also achieve the same thing by defining the app as a [`worker`](../app-reference.md#workers).

 {{< /note >}}